Selective serotonin reuptake inhibitor: Neuropsychiatric effects in offspring

 According to a 2015 review available data found that "some signal exists suggesting that antenatal exposure to SSRIs may increase the risk of ASDs (autism spectrum disorders)" even though a large cohort study published in 2013 and a cohort study using data from Finland's national register between 1996 and 2010 and published in 2016 found no significant association between SSRI use and autism in offspring.
 The 2016 Finland study also found no association with ADHD, but did find an association with increased rates of depression diagnoses in early adolescence.

 Bipolar switch

 In adults and children with bipolar disorder, SSRIs may cause a bipolar switch from depression into hypomania/mania, mixed states, or rapid cycling.
 When taken with mood stabilizers, the risk of switching is not increased; however, when taking SSRIs as a monotherapy, the risk of switching may be twice or three times that of the average.
 The changes are not often easy to detect and require monitoring by family and mental health professionals.
 This switch might happen even with no prior (hypo)manic episodes and might therefore not be foreseen by the psychiatrist.

-SSRIs are less likely to cause switching compared to older tricyclic antidepressants.
+In addition to causing a switch from depression to mania, antidepressants may also cause rapid switches between mood states, known as rapid cycling.
+Some types of antidepressants are more likely to cause a manic switch or rapid cycling.
+Serotonin-norepinephrine reuptake inhibitors such as venlafaxine or duloxetine, tetracyclic antidepressants such as mirtazapine, or older tricyclic antidepressants are more likely than SSRIs or bupropion to cause manic switches or rapid cycling.
+Atypical antipsychotics are approved for bipolar depression.
+The FDA has approved lurasidone, quetiapine, olanzapine/fluoxetine combination, cariprazine, and lumateperone for bipolar depression.